 Alas, we live in an age where sound bites pass for communication, a time of polls and surveys that tend to blur meaning and sway opinions.
 How do we know what we think anymore?

 When we accept our role in the conversation, we can then shift our attention on creating this space.
-William Isaacs, in Dialogue and the Art of Thinking Together, describes some characteristics of a successful conversation.
-Let's take a look (emphasis is mine):
+In Dialogue: The Art Of Thinking Together, William Isaacs describes some characteristics of a successful conversation.

 It may begin with education and with learning to exercise our critical thinking muscle.